 Celebrate and acknowledge the good things.

 I’ll admit it is not always easy for me to celebrate small achievements.
 I’ve realized recently how much it helps to do this.
-When you’re learning something new, you’re achievements are not as big as you may expect.
+When you’re learning something new, your achievements are not as big as you may expect.
 For example, when I find myself not having to look at my notes for a longer period of time because I’m recalling more material without my notes, I recognize this as an achievement!
 I write my achievements down as part of my accomplishments.